suhymin97/WEB-Project-Shopee-Phake/README.md

 ## 4. Functions & Features (incompleted ones)
 Features that are incomplete or that to be developed further after the course:
 - Buy product through 'Cart' function.
+(50% done)
 - Search/Filter products properly.
 - Functions to handle the processes after the customer has ordered the products.
 - Review/Comment/Rate functions for products.